maradom/Color-Picker/README.md

 # Color-Picker
-Simple color mixer/picker to display random colors once the button is pressed and provide with hex and bgr values
+Simple color mixer/picker to display random colors once the button is pressed and display with hex and bgr values